Mama Dragons: Regional Subgroups

 Mama Dragons offers 20 Facebook regional subgroups that cover various geographical areas to provide an opportunity for Mama Dragons to connect with members in their local area, share local LGBTQ-friendly resources, and empower one another to fight against local anti-LGBTQ legislation and support pro-LGBTQ actions.

 Awards

-Mama Dragons was awarded Equality Utah's, Ally of the Year in October, 2016.
+Mama Dragons was awarded Equality Utah's Ally of the Year award in October, 2016.